If you are entering the profession in the NHS it is essential you understand the importance of DBS checks in dentistry.

 A standard DBS check contains both spent and unspent convictions, cautions, reprimands and final warnings.

-Enhanced checks contain all that information but also includes any non-conviction information held by the local police which could be relevant to the post.
+Enhanced DBS checks contain all that information but also includes any non-conviction information held by the local police which could be relevant to the post.

 It is also worth knowing that employers are legally required to request checks against the barred list for posts defined as regulated activity – meaning they work in healthcare, personal care, social work, assistance with cash, assistance with the conduct of their own affairs or conveying services.